 Sunny spots, sheltered areas, and flight paths

-Puddling stations and fruit feeders go in sunny, safe spots.
-Place them along paths so butterflies can easily find food and water.
+Puddling stations and fruit feeders are placed in sunny, safe locations.
+Positioning them along these open paths helps butterflies easily find water, minerals, and additional food sources.

 Grouping plants for visual attraction and efficiency

-Flower shape and scent matter too.
-We mix different types of flowers to attract more butterflies.
-This makes it easier for them to find food.
+Flower shape and scent also matter.
+Mixing different types of flowers attracts a wider range of butterfly species and makes it easier for them to locate nectar.

 Creating layers: groundcover, shrubs, and canopy